TongWu/IT5002-ComputerSysApp/Notes/IT5002 - Computer Systems and Applications.md

 		- Tasks doing `read()` has been waiting for a long time.
 May need quick response when ready
 		- Blocked/waiting processes have not run much
 		- Applies also to interactive processes - blocked on keyboard/mouse input

+### Free Storage Space Management
+- Similar to main memory management
+- Linked list organisation
+	- Linking **individual** blocks -- inefficient:
+		- No block clustering to minimise seek operations
+		- Groups of blocks are allocated/released one at a time
+	- Better: Link groups of consecutive blocks
+- Bit map organisation
+	- Analogous to main memory
+	- A single bit per block indicates if free or occupied
 # 14 - Inter-Process Communication
 ## 14.1 Introduction
 - In previous chapters, we looked at how multiple processes can run on a single CPU